Stroller brand review: Mockingbird

 How We Tested The Mockingbird Stroller

 We ordered a Mockingbird stroller in November 2019 and paid for it with our own money.
-The stroller is $350 and we also ordered an infant insert for $30.
+The stroller was $350 and we also ordered an infant insert for $30.
 The total was $380—there was no sales tax and shipping was free.
 (New York state residents have to pay sales tax).
+(Updated 2022: the price is now $450).

 FYI: We don’t take money from brands we review: no free samples, no ads, etc. We make our living from selling our book, Baby Bargains